 This encourages a positive cycle of more and more people wanting to tag or mention your brand as to have a better chance of being featured in your different social media accounts.

 Vertical videos are becoming more prominent as time passes by because of how everything, including video, is being optimized for mobile devices.

-This trend is also due to the ever growing popularity of video platforms like Instagram and TikTok that encourage vertical videos in their platform and even other platforms like Facebook and YouTube who now support videos that are posted in a vertical format.
+This trend is also due to the ever growing popularity of video platforms like Instagram and TikTok.
+These platforms encourage vertical videos in and now, even other platforms like Facebook and YouTube support videos that are posted in a vertical format.

 It looks like vertical videos are the way to go mainly because smartphone users are holding their phone vertically almost all the time.